The reasons behind Dolphins RB Kenyan Drake’s success as a starter

 Never miss a local story.

-As Joyner noted, Miami was at a 31.5 percent good blocking rate after Week 7.
-They are now at a 33.3 percent GBR, which is due to their 36.3 percent GBR from Weeks 8-12.
+Joyner tells us that Miami was at a 31.5 percent good blocking rate through seven games.
+They are now at a 33.3 percent GBR, which is due to their 36.3 percent GBR from games 8 through 12.
 (Last week’s Denver game has not been graded.)

 The 36.3 percent GBR “is still more than five points behind the 41.4 percent GBR league-wide average, so they went from abysmal to mediocre in this time frame,” Joyner said.